omveersinghiitdelhi/omveersinghiitdelhi/README.md

 # Omveer Singh

-Omveer Singh is a senior data scientist, artificial intelligence researcher, interested in doing research on different domain problems.
+Omveer Singh is a senior data scientist with 10+ years of Industry Experience, MS in Mathematics, artificial intelligence researcher, interested in doing research on different domain problems.

 📌 Highlighted expertise in: